DavidRandallPeters/UnrealEngine/UE4_003_MarbleGame001.md

 <br>

 This node allows us to affect the *Roll* (X-axis), *Pitch* (Y-axis) and *Yaw* (Z-axis) of the associated Actor.
 We'll use this to make it so that when we press *D*, the floor will roll right and when we press *A*, the floor will roll left.
 <br><br>
-Summin'
+- Select the **Print String** node that's attached to the *W Input Action Event* node and delete it